Wednesday 14 February 2018

 The hills were plastered with snow as we headed down the sinuous B6259 from Kirby Stephen to Hawes alongside the Settle to Carlisle railway line.
 The Ure valley was swept by a raw northwesterly wind as the fading afternoon sun skipped from behind the clouds like a searchlight picking out the snow-capped limestone scarps.
 The fields were filled with sheep, and the roads were calmed by wide milk tankers heading for the Wensleydale Creamery in Hawes.
 The Yorkshire Dales National Park retains a strong agricultural identity without being dominated by the intrusive tourism embellishments in the Lakes and other more visited national parks.
 We stayed in Hilltop, a much-extended farmhouse that bore the personality of the Halifax building magnate and football aficionado who owned and had modernised the property with a builder's love of salvage and a blind eye to the resulting ambiguity.

 The Saturday morning run after a raucous night was more of a trial than a trail and I struggled to keep up with the thirty-somethings.
-There were with numerous stiles to negotiate alongside the river Ure, then bogs and steep grassy hills that brought back memories of school cross-country races except I was now slogging through the muddy ground rather than skipping over it.
+There were numerous stiles to negotiate alongside the river Ure, then bogs and steep grassy hills that brought back memories of school cross-country races except I was now slogging through the muddy ground rather than skipping over it.
 Punishment over, we spent a few hours in the Wensleydale Creamery in Hawes.
 The community-run enterprise had reopened the creamery after Dairycrest had closed it in an act of gross corporate negligence to the local economy.
 It now employs 200 people when including delivery vehicles and visitor attractions.
 After sampling 20 or so cheeses, I turned down the lunch menu, every dish was laced with cheese.

 A walk around the town with the rain-sodden streets still bustling with the weekenders who seem to own a lot of property in the dale.
 This is reflected in the antique shops, outdoor shops and pubs serving Yorkshire-sized lunches.
 The Gayle beck gushed through the town with a force that would scare lesser mortals than the hardy folk of Hawes.
 We decided to visit the nearby Hardraw Force below Buttertubs pass to complete outdoor activities for the day.
 It was time to return to the house of fun to light the wood-burning stove, watch rugby and football, play pool, table games and attack the plentiful supplies of alcoholic beverages that had been brought along.